-Flagging rows to be saved
+Flagging rows to be saved or deleted

-Within the control column for the save-to-database process, mark each row that you want to be saved with a [Save] tag.
-This is the only valid tag for the table save.
+Within the control column for the save-to-database process, mark each row that you want to be processed with the appropriate row tag:

-If you have defined a custom save tag in the SaveStructure2DB tag, then you must mark the rows with that tag instead of the default tag.
+Row Tag Description [Save] Creates or updates the table with the properties specified in the spreadsheet.
+NOTE: If you have defined a custom save tag in the SaveStructure2DB tag, then you must mark the rows with that tag instead of the default tag.
 For example, if your primary tag is [SaveStructure2DB; Axiom.Tables; CustomSaveTag=TableSave] then you would place the tag [TableSave] in the rows that you wanted to be saved.
+[Delete] Deletes the table, based on the specified TableID (or TableName if no TableID is specified).
+When processing the save interactively in the Desktop Client, a warning message occurs before any tables are deleted, to verify that you want to delete the tables.
+The delete action cannot be undone.
+IMPORTANT: If the save process is executed in an Axiom form or using Scheduler, no warning message displays and the tables flagged for deletion are simply deleted.
+Use caution before exposing this functionality for use in Axiom forms or Scheduler.